If you are unable to find the answer you are looking for below, please feel free to contact our office.

 Is there an age limit for students?

-His Hill accepts applications to its First Year Program from students who have successfully graduated from High School or possess a GED.
-His Hill will accept 17 year old students only if they turn 18 during their first term at school.
+His Hill accepts applications from students who have successfully graduated from High School or possess a GED.
+His Hill will accept 17 year old students only if they turn 18 during their first term.

 What is the average number of students each year?